RaviHamidov/PragmatechFrontEndProject/ReSearch.md

         # Question 02: Write a brief explanation of the following programming terms

         > compilers
+            Answer -> The compiler is software that converts a program written in a high-level language (Source Language) to low-level language (Object/Target/Machine Language).

         > interpreters
+            Answer -> Interpreter – An interpreter converts high-level language into low-level machine language, just like a compiler.
+But they are different in the way they read the input.
+The Compiler in one go reads the inputs, does the processing, and executes the source code whereas the interpreter does the same line by line.
+Compiler scans the entire program and translates it as a whole into machine code whereas an interpreter translates the program one statement at a time.
+Interpreted programs are usually slower with respect to compiled ones.

         > translators
+            Answer -> The most general term for a software code converting tool is “translator.”
+A translator, in software programming terms, is a generic term that could refer to a compiler, assembler, or interpreter; anything that converts higher level code into another high-level code (e.g., Basic, C++, Fortran, Java) or lower-level (i.e., a language that the processor can understand), such as assembly language or machine code.
+If you don’t know what the tool actually does other than that it accomplishes some level of code conversion to a specific target language, then you can safely call it a translator.
         > assemblers
         > programming paradigms
         > debugging